luispsDev/Data_Mining_Project_Group_04/README.md

 ## Introduction

-The goal of this project is to analyze customer behavior and create a segmentation strategy that enhances **ABCDEats, Inc.**'s marketing efforts.
+This project aims to analyze customer behavior and create a segmentation strategy that enhances **ABCDEats, Inc.**'s marketing efforts.
 Through detailed analysis of customer data, we sought to answer the following question:

 **"How can we group customers based on their purchasing behavior to design targeted marketing strategies?"**